cgrossde/nw-notify/README.md

 # nw-notify
 *Nice and simple notifications for node-webkit apps*

-**Version 3.0.0 has breaking changes, see section "Changelog" below.**
+**Version 1.0.0 has breaking changes, see section "Changelog" below.**

 ![Mac demo](https://github.com/cgrossde/nw-notify/raw/gh-pages/nw-notify-mac-small.png)
 ![Win demo](https://raw.githubusercontent.com/cgrossde/nw-notify/gh-pages/nw-notify-windows-small.png)

 *nw-notify* displays notifications in the lower right corner.
 Notifications are stacked (most recent on the top) and slide down, once they expire. *nw-notify* is a child of [Pullover](https://github.com/cgrossde/Pullover), a destop client for the Pushover service.
-I was not satisfied with node-webkits native notifications on windows (just a bubble dialog) and other notification modules like [node-notifier](https://github.com/mikaelbr/node-notifier), [node-webkit-desktop-notifications](https://github.com/edjafarov/node-webkit-desktop-notification) or [nw-desktop-notifications](https://github.com/robrighter/nw-desktop-notifications) did not work with node-webkit (node-notifier), had nasty bugs or just didn't look very nice.
-I made some design choices for *nw-notify* to prevent bugs the other implementations ran into:

-* No slide in of notifications from the right side (prevent bugs with multiple screens)
-* Short animation with as few steps as possible to keep it running smoothly
-* Multi-Screen: Notifications are only shown on the first screen ~~(this may change if someone makes a good pull-request)~~ makkesk8 made a good PR and notifications are now shown on the primary screen (as of v0.2.2).

 ## Features

 * Windows and Mac supported (Linux not tested, but should work)
 * AppIcons (optional, left of notification text) and images (optional, right of notification text)
+* Sounds
 * Close button (top right corner)
 * Open URLs (optional)
-* Callbacks for `show`, `click`, `close` (by user), `timeout` (close after displayTime) and `closeByAPI`
+* Callbacks for `show`, `click` and `close`
+* Queues notifications if not all can be shown at once

 ## Usage